Skip to content

 What each one actually is

 Most people think of Telegram as an encrypted messenger.
 By default it is not end-to-end encrypted.
 Ordinary "cloud chats", the default for every one-to-one conversation and the only option for groups and channels, are encrypted between your device and Telegram's servers, where Telegram holds the keys and can read the content.
 End-to-end encryption exists only in "Secret Chats", which are manual, one-to-one only, tied to a single device, and by most estimates used in well under 5% of conversations.
-SELF is the opposite: every message is zero-knowledge end-to-end encrypted by default, and the server stores only encrypted blobs it cannot read.
+SELF encrypts direct and group message content and attachments on the client by default.
+Its delivery services still see sender and room identifiers and timing.

 Where Telegram is genuinely good